datafeedr/datafeedr-comparison-sets/readme.txt

 3. This is the configuration page of the Datafeedr Comparison Sets plugin.

 == Changelog ==

+= 0.9.57 - 2022/03/02 =
+* Added a minimum WordPress version check to the `register_activation_hook`
+* Added a Multisite check to the `register_activation_hook` to ensure that plugin can only be activated at Site-Level, not Network-Level
+* Added "Requires PHP: 7.4" to plugin headers

 = 0.9.56 - 2022/02/10 =
 * Replaced `DFRAPI_DOMAIN` with `'datafeedr-comparison-sets'`.